jonathanvisser/certus-presentations/massey/massey-most-proposal.md

 .tight[
 # Solution Overview
 ]
-.small[The recommended approach aligns the MOST solution to Massey's existing technology landscape - leveraging the best components for each job, whilst delivering a seamless and improved user experience .
+.small[The recommended approach aligns the MOST solution to Massey's existing technology landscape - leveraging the best components for each job, whilst delivering a seamless and improved user experience.
 .floatright[<img src="massey/img-massey-most-proposal/solution-overview.png" width="480px"/>]

 Here are the noteable benefits: